Nexoniq

 Bug reports, feature requests, and general feedback all go to the same address.
 The author reads every message personally.

 Nexoniq is a personal hobby project by Antti, a private individual based in Finland.
-Full legal identity and mailing address available upon written request to the same email — required for formal GDPR data subject requests.
+Full legal identity and mailing address are available on written request to the same address, for formal GDPR data subject requests.